vercingetorx/twofish-nim/README.md

-Twofish in Pure Nim.
+Twofish in pure Nim.
 Currently the base modes ECB, CBC, CTR are implemented.